skiadas/NumberTheoryCourse/notes/numbers_division_theorem.md

     $$S = \{ a - xb \mid x\in\mathbb{Z}, a-xb \geq 0 \}$$

 - This set $S$ is always non-empty (WHY?).
-- By the Well-Ordering principle, there must be a smallest element, so there is some $x=q$ that achieves this smallest element in S.
+- By the well-ordering principle, there must be a smallest element, so there is some $x=q$ that achieves this smallest element in S.
 - Define $r = a-qb$, which is this smallest element in $S$.
 - Then first of all $r\geq 0$.
 - All that is left is to show that $r < b$.
 We proceed by contradiction.